Reconciling a real life RasGEF tree.

 reconstruct the dynamics of this dynamic gene family in unikonts.
 However, this is a real life tree and real life is not so easy.

-Look at the tree of RasGEF(CDC25) containing proteins that has been handed out, the unresolved species tree given
+Look at the tree of RasGEF(CDC25) containing proteins that has been handed out (or see here), the unresolved species tree given

 here and the fully resolved species tree given here.